shayastark/wordpressvulns/README.md

 In the Comments section, below a post, I typed the same JavaScript action: <body onload=alert(document.cookie)>
 After posting the comment, the server error displays the cookie again.

+These are examples of reflected cross-site scripting because the JavaScript I entered is being reflected back to the the person viewing it.

 "XSS-test3"

 This test shows how more functonality of JavaScript is reflected in a post.
 I enter the syntax to display a botton, that triggers an alert when clicked.
 After, submitting the post and clicking on the screen, a server-side alert is displayed.

-These are examples of reflected cross-site scripting because the JavaScript I entered is being reflected back to the the person viewing it.
+This is an example of a stored cross-site scripting attack because it atatcks the server, not the user.